tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/1/LP-05-Ins_IPFS_The_InterPlanetary_File_System.md

 Now navigate to [Remix](http://remix.ethereum.org/).
 Then open the example contract for the `Artwork Token` and compile/deploy the contract on your local ganache blockchain.

-You may have to increase the `Gas Limit` but once the contract has successfully deployed click on the deployed contract and click the the `newAppraisal` function.
+You may have to increase the `Gas Limit`, but once the contract has successfully deployed, click on the deployed contract and click the `newAppraisal` function.
 Fill in the fields with a generated address from your wallet, some sample details about the artwork, and the token URI; then call the function.
 The data you enter should look something like this:

 * owner : `0xc3879B456DAA348a16B6524CBC558d2CC984722c`